bhakes/bhakes.github.io/_posts/2020-04-19-a-response-to-its-time-to-build.md

 This is exactly what happens in the U.S. today.
 In exchange for the world using the US Dollar as the global reserve currency, we run a massive trading deficit.
 Instead of making good, we outsource them to places where making good is cheaper.
 The incentive to build great things in the U.S. is erroded because its _so much easier to make lots of money_ being a middle-man to a large financial transaction.
 So instead of incentivizing building automated robot armies, we incentize people to be real estate brokers and investment bankers.

-## Conceiving of a Different Plan: Walking away from the USD
+## Conceiving of a Different Plan: Walking Away from Global Reserve Currency

 Marc didn't just want my criticisms in this response.
 He challenged us to come up with a better plan.
 So here's mine: